YZCU/DF/README.md

 - Results are saved in `\tracker_benchmark_v1.0\results\results_OPE_ootb`
 - Evaluation of the DF tracker.
 Run `\tracker_benchmark_v1.0\perfPlot.m`
 ## Abstract
 >Satellite video (SV) can acquire rich spatiotemporal information on the Earth.
 Single object tracking (SOT) in SVs enables the continuous acquisition of the position and range of a specific object, expanding the field of remote-sensing applications.
 In SVs, objects are small with limited features and vulnerable to tracking drift.
 In this paper, a correlation filter-based dual-flow (DF) tracker is proposed to explore how the hybridization of spatial-spectral feature fusion and motion model can boost tracking.
 To represent small objects, the DF adaptively fuses complementary features using a state-aware indicator in feature flow.
 In motion flow, the indicator perceives the confidence of the feature flow.
-A dual-mode prediction model is then constructed to simulate the object¡¯s motion pattern, and cooperate linear and non-linear motion patterns to implement SOT in SVs.
+A dual-mode prediction model is then constructed to simulate the objectÂ¡Â¯s motion pattern, and cooperate linear and non-linear motion patterns to implement SOT in SVs.
 The ablation experiments demonstrate the dual-flow contributes to tracking.
 Experimental comparisons on 14 real SVs captured by the Jilin-1 satellite constellation show that DF achieves optimal performance with an area under the curve of 0.912 in the precision plot, 0.700 in the success plot, and a speed of 155.2 frames per second.
 This work would encourage the development of remote-sensing ground surveillance.

 ## Overview
  ![image](/fig/df.jpg)